abs9959/Multisensory_VitalsMonitoring/README.md

    - Use the `r` command to recalibrate the load cell.
 Ensure you have a known mass on the load cell for accurate calibration.

 ## To do
-- Add a feature to log time vs force vs motor command for monitoring purposes.